jacoblapworth/akahu-sdk-swift/src/react/button.md

 ## Examples

-Whatever you put between the start and end tags of the button will appear as the content of the button.
-You can give it a click handler to perform actions when the button is triggered, either by clicking on it, or by pressing `space` or `enter` when it has focus.
+Button can accept children to display their content.
+When a click handler is provided for the button's actions, they will be called when the button is clicked and if `space` or `enter` keys are hit when the button has focus.

 ```
 	function handleClick() { alert('You clicked the button!'); }